SmartPracticeschool/SBSPS-Challenge-4334-PREDICTING-ENERGY-OUTPUT-OF-A-WIND-TURBINE-BASED-ON-WEATHER-CONDITION/README.md

 so we designed a model using polynomial regression which can predict the output upto 72hrs.

-The files are necessary components of the model.
+The files uploaded  are necessary components of the model.